Contact Sales

 5. Ensuring safety and compliance in retail

-Maintaining effective safety protocols can be a major HR challenge in the retail industry, but is vital to protecting employees, customers, and the business itself.
+Large retailers face compliance requirements that represent some of the most complex HR challenges in retail industry, extending far beyond basic health and safety to multi-jurisdictional employment law, data protection across customer and employee information, supply chain compliance, and emerging ESG reporting requirements.
 With your employees being your number one defence against risk, well communicated compliance and health and safety protocols help ensure that all employees are following the necessary internal safety and data sharing procedures and that the environment is safe and secure for customers.

 However, compliance and safety are not just limited to the management of risk within the retail industry.
 New regulations require companies to regularly report and review their risk mitigation procedures to reduce the risk of potential workplace accidents, including data protection and system breaches.
 If these safety and compliance breaches aren’t managed effectively, they can lead to costly legal fees, lost productivity, and reputational damage.